Hank960506/Theater/README.md

 # Theater
-this project is a Theater Booking system by yuntech student Data base use JQuery
+This project is a Theater Booking system by yuntech student Data base use JQuery
 Develop environment CodePen
 edit by B10313159 唐翰平